/ seo-glossary / What Is Index Coverage? SEO Glossary

 Conclusion

 Index coverage is your window into how Google processes and stores your website's pages.
 Monitoring it regularly reveals whether your content is actually reachable through search, identifies technical problems before they impact traffic, and shows you where content quality improvements can unlock new indexing.
-Make the Index Coverage report in Google Search Console a regular part of your SEO workflow, investigate anomalies quickly, and ensure every page you want ranking is actually making it into Google's index.
+Make the Page indexing report in Google Search Console a regular part of your SEO workflow, investigate anomalies quickly, and ensure every page you want ranking is actually making it into Google's index.